MatchesMalonee/Pepe-fy-Yourself/README.md

 - A properly installed OpenCV's C++ API.

 ## Notes
-When compiling, please ensure that the include paths and paths to the dynamic libraries are available and valid, or else risk a compile/link error.
+When compiling, please ensure that the include paths and path to the dynamic libraries are available and valid, or else risk a compile/link error.